How to Successfully Integrate AI within the Organization

 A few pioneering businesses started experimenting with bots and other cognitive technologies to understand better their potential effect on productivity over the past few years.
 The AI-fueled organization movement as we know it today gained momentum.

 A compelling narrative allows companies to consider the urgency of proposals for change and how they can benefit everyone.
 In order to move forward, it is necessary to abandon the antiquated notion that employees are and must always be full-time employees.
 The top rung of the management should inhibit the AI-drive vision to help the team leverage AI services offered by industry experts.
-It comes from understanding the intent behind AI implementation and integrating with multiple business processes to drive growth.
+It comes from understanding the intent behind AI services implementation and integrating with multiple business processes to drive growth.

 Balancing feasibility, time investment, and value